 You can’t take extra long lazy lunches with friends or answer several non-work calls, but the people around you might not understand this.
 People can start to treat you as if you are unemployed.

-It can be easy to slip into the habit of unloading the dishwasher in work hours or running a few errands but before you know it these things become expected of you and your time to build up your business can play second fiddle to other things.
-Set strict working hours and although you can enjoy the perks occasionally remember that your business is your bread and butter and you need to make it number one priority.
+It can be easy to slip into the habit of unloading the dishwasher during work hours or running a few errands but before you know it these things become expected of you and your time to build up your business can play second fiddle to other things.
+Set strict working hours and although you can enjoy the perks occasionally remember that your business is your bread and butter and you need to make it the number one priority.

-If you don’t keep it top of your list your business can become stale and stuck and other people will not respect your working hours.
+If you don’t keep it on top of your list your business can become stale and stuck and other people will not respect your working hours.

 Have People Around You

 A home based business doesn’t mean that you have to be alone.
 If you already have other team members tools like Slack can really simplify communications.
 Relying on emails and phone calls takes time and it can suck up your time.

 Slack enables you to send them a message which they can easily and quickly respond to.
 It can even be downloaded on mobiles.
 We always introduce Slack to our clients to ensure they have a quick and easy way to contact us.

 However, when you are starting up you may struggle to afford extra staff and find all the responsibilities falling on you, building a network of people that you can turn to and discuss your worries, challenges, and goals can keep you from getting lonely and disengaged.

 Working remotely can be very isolating and depressing so it’s important to keep your human interactions up.
 Make extra time for the weekend to visit people and don’t keep yourself locked away.